0X1A/wwebsiteasontheinternet/blog/_posts/2014-03-31-firsttime-contrib-git-guide.md

 Now that you've got git configured with your email you can go ahead and send that patch.
 {% highlight bash %}
-$ git send-email 0001-Your-commit-message.patch --to="Project Mailinglist <project@mailinglist.org>" --cc="Project Maintainer <maintainer@email.com>"
+$ git send-email 0001-Your-commit-message.patch --to="Project Mailing list
+<project@mailinglist.org>" --cc="Project Maintainer <maintainer@email.com>"
 {% endhighlight %}
 Alternatively, if you use an email client you can simply attach that patch to the message.

-## Follow Proper Mailinglist Practice
+## Follow Proper Mailing list Practice
-No html, don't reply to digests, no top posting.
-As a first time active replier in a mailing list I had no clue what top/bottom posting was, so here's a quick run down of what both look like.
+No HTML, don't reply to digests, no top posting.
+As a first time active participant in a mailing list I had no clue what top/bottom posting was, so here's a quick run down of what both look like.
 ### Top Posting